You are here

 The CUNY School of Professional Studies is seeking part-time adjunct instructors to teach a range of courses in the Advanced Certificate in Immigration Law Studies program.

-Courses are offered in a traditional classroom format and in an online format.
+Courses are offered in an online format.
 While prior teaching experience is preferred, online teaching experience is not required and training is available.

 For appointment as adjunct lecturer, adjunct assistant professor, adjunct associate professor, or adjunct professor, a person must have those qualifications or professional achievement and training comparable to those of faculty members in the corresponding ranks of lecturer (full-time), assistant professor, associate professor, and professor appointed through the regular channels of the colleges or university.